At a very crucial level Tennent’s involvement in music is about doing something for our community: George Kyle

 ‘It’s funny,’ he says, looking back over the last 25 years.
 ‘Now T in the Park is the commonplace and brands do music festivals but back in 1992-93 brands didn’t work in music, brands didn’t work in music festivals and brands certainly didn’t create music festivals.’

-It had begun as what both George and Jim describe as an audacious bid to tap into the Scottish passion for music.
+It began as what both George and Jim describe as an audacious bid to tap into the Scottish passion for music.
 With an investment of £2.5 million Tennent’s Live delivered 2,500 gigs taking thousands of artists – from Tina Turner to Rod Stewart – across the length and breadth of Scotland to all kinds of venues – from community halls to the Barrowland.
 All covered in the listings magazine Tennent’s Live News.

 That led to the launch of T in the Park, in 1994, created jointly with DF concerts and Tennent’s Lager, but initially known as the Tennent’s Live Festival.
 It was the success of Tennent’s Live that helped to attract the best global, national and local acts to the park.

 Stuart Clumpas, founder of DF Concerts, hailed Tennent’s Lager as ‘the arts council for music in Scotland’.
 For the next seven years T on the Fringe brought an incredibly diverse range of talent – Massive Attack, Foo Fighters, Paulo Nutini, Franz Ferdinand and so many others – filling music venues to capacity.
-By the end of the run, T in the Fringe had brought more than 100 artists to places like the Liquid Rooms, Café Voltaire, Corn Exchange, The Venue & City Cafe.
+By the end of the run, T in the Fringe had brought more than 100 artists to places like the Liquid Rooms, Café Voltaire, Corn Exchange, The Venue and City Cafe.

 Remember Triptych and Tennent’s Mutual?

-It began as ‘three nights in three cities’ – Glasgow, Edinburgh and Aberdeen – and grew (of course) to 5 nights with a unique blend of film and music.
+It began as ‘three nights in three cities’ – Glasgow, Edinburgh and Aberdeen – and grew (of course) to five nights with a unique blend of film and music.
 The idea, developed with creative agency Better Days, produced a quirky festival of local talent and international names rotating round the three cities.
 When Tripytch came to an end in 2008 The Guardian wrote an obituary:

 In these eight years, fans of eccentric preferences from Scotland and beyond have been treated to exclusive sets by Grace Jones, Wire, The Fall, Karlheinz Stockhausen, Sun Ra Arkestra and John Peel, as well as gigs from bands such as LCD Soundsystem and Franz Ferdinand in sweaty shoebox venues.